pwyq/LeetCode/round-3/README.md

 1. Do problems by tags
 2. Do problems by difficulty (from easy->medium->hard)
 3. Do problems by acceptance (from high to low)
+4. Participate in contest as many as possible

 # Plan
 1. Do all easy problems of a particular tag first;